 Pump repair kits are sold by specific part numbers that correspond to pump types, not necessarily sprayer models.
 The same model sprayer may have had different pumps over its production years.

-• Found in: owner's manual, Titan parts breakdown diagrams, original repair kit box
+Titan Part Numbers: 3-digit or 6-digit format (examples: 800-450, 805-1010).
+Found in the owner's manual, Titan parts breakdown diagrams, or the original repair kit box.

 Other Brands (Wagner, Speeflo, Binks, and more): Part number formats vary by manufacturer.
 If you're not working with a Graco or Titan, check your owner's manual parts breakdown for a "Repair Kit" or "Packing Kit" line item, or use our Parts Lookup by Model tool to find compatible kits directly by brand and model — no part number required.